Eat well to heal well - 5 nutrition tips for wound recovery

 Silicone is the main ingredient in many topical scar treatment products and has been used for more than 30 years in the prevention and treatment of scars by plastic surgeons and other healthcare professionals to treat abnormal scarring such as hypertrophic and keloid scars.

 Kelo-cote® Scar Gel UV with SPF 30 is an advanced formula silicone scar treatment, clinically proven to help soften and flatten raised scars as well as reducing discolouration and redness, protecting visible scars from the effects of the sun.
-The Kelo-Cote® formula also binds to the skin’s surface creating an ultra-thin sheet which can give treatment and protection for scars for 24 hours per day.
+The Kelo-Cote® formula also binds to the skin’s surface creating an ultra-thin sheet which can give treatment and protection for scars for 24 hours per day with twice daily application.
 Kelo-Cote® can be used as soon as the wound is closed or sutures are removed.
 Once dry, sunscreen and make-up can be applied over the treatment area.
 It is recommended that sunscreen is reapplied regularly.

 - An online survey was conducted by Atomik Research among 2,000 UK adults.
 The research fieldwork took place in May 2018.
 Atomik Research is an independent creative market research agency that employs MRS-certified researchers and abides to MRS code